Virtual school during coronavirus

-It is important that we continue to meet as a school community.
-Each Monday, the boys start their week with an assembly, led by the Headmaster.
-In each of these films, the Head takes us to parts of the school that could not be included in a conventional tour!
+It was important that we continued to meet as a school community.
+Each Monday, the boys started their week with an assembly, led by the Headmaster.
+In each of these films, you can see parts of the school that could not be included in a conventional tour!
 The school's hymn, To be a Pilgrim is sung by boys of the school who formed a virtual choir, recording from their homes, scattered far and wide.

 Take a look inside our Pre-Prep...